BlocProtocol/BLOC-wiki/docs/index.md

 **BLOC** is easy to mine and makes [getting started](Getting-Started.md) with cryptocurrencies easier than ever.

 It's about time to take back the control of your money.
+Free your life today, enjoy the BLOC lifestyle.
 Join us.

 - [Learn more about BLOC and the community](about/Home.md)
 - [Setup your wallet to start receiving BLOC](Getting-Started.md#setting-up-a-new-wallet)